 His first schooling was in the building that was also the Highland Ward Church.
 He later graduated from American Fork High in 1935 and at that time was also serving with the Boy Scouts and as secretary of the YMMIA.
 He lived and worked in Draper for a time but returned to Highland before being called to serve in the Western States Mission, leaving on March 16, 1939.
 Upon his return he taught Sunday School and again worked with the Boy Scouts.
 He took over the operation of his father’s farm and raised chickens for his livelihood.

 In October, 1941 he married Cora Loraine Beck who was born in Highland on January 1, 1919, to Stephen Feramorz and Maggie Elizabeth Orr Beck.
 They had five children: Stephen LeGrand, Eric B, Mac J, Loraine and Joel David.
-They built a basement home in the American Fork creek bottoms (#73 on the 1958 Highland map) and live there for a number of years before adding an upper floor.
+They built a basement home in the American Fork creek bottoms (#73 on the 1958 Highland map - interactive, larger) and live there for a number of years before adding an upper floor.

 LeGrand was sustained as 2nd counselor to Bishop C E Harry Jerling on June 21, 1942 and as first counselor on November 16, 1943, then as Bishop on October 21, 1945, with David Strasburg as first counselor and Leonard Hyde as second, Clarence Greenland being retained as Ward Clerk.
 In 1951 David Strasburg was released due to work conflicts and Don LeBaron was sustained.
 That Bishopric was released June 20, 1953 and LeGrand was soon sustained as a Stake High Councilman.